 Migrating in UT-VMG

 The UT-VMG team offers a free migration service to UT-VMG customers.
-We will provide consultation and planning in order to make sure that the transition from your environment into the UT-VMG environment is a painless as possible.
+We provide consultation and planning in order to make sure that the transition from your environment into the UT-VMG environment is as painless as possible.
 The ultimate goal is to allow administrators/technical staff/end users easy access to VM self-provisioning available in UT-VMG.

 To this end, one of the tools for this service is VMware vCenter Server Converter.
-With this tool, the UT-VMG team is able to bring your existing VMs (or physical servers) in our environment with minimal interruption and downtime.
-Once in the UT-VMG environment, the existing VMs can be maintained and serviced, and new VMs can be created, all on-demand from with the Self Provisioning Interface.
+With this tool, the UT-VMG team is able to bring your existing VMs (or physical servers) into our environment with minimal interruption and downtime.
+Once in the UT-VMG environment, the existing VMs can be maintained and serviced, and new VMs can be created, all on-demand from the Self Provisioning Interface.

 - Linux and Windows

 - Physical and Virtual Machines

 - Existing VMs in UT-V Classic, with the desire to be able to create new VMs without being dependent on the UT-V team (ticket process)